Decorative neutral curve divider

 • Coaching moments embed into daily workflows rather than scheduled sessions

-Trend 4: Buyer Experience Orchestration
+Trend 4: Focusing on the End-to-End Buyer Experience

 • Digital sales rooms provide personalized buyer portals with relevant content